Length of the sheets in the scroll: 1) 670 mm, 2) 585 mm, 3) 595 mm, 4) ca. 515 mm.

 In general, the manuscript is preserved in good condition, although the print in the opening section is slightly damaged; slight damages in other parts of the prints can be seen too.

-The text is well preserved.
+The text is well preserved in the scroll.

 There are some stains on the membranes.

-The upper margins are not straight.
+The upper edges of the membranes are not straight.